-In August 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2014-15, ("ASU 2014-15"), "Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern".
+In August 2014, the FASB issued ASU No. 2014-15, "Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern".
 ASU 2014-15 requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued and provides guidance on determining when and how to disclose going concern uncertainties in the financial statements.
 Certain disclosures will be required if conditions give rise to substantial doubt about an entity's ability to continue as a going concern.
 ASU 2014-15 applies to all entities and is effective for annual and interim reporting periods ending after December 15, 2016, with early adoption permitted.
 We do not expect the adoption of this standard will have a material effect on our financial statements.

 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers", "Topic 606".
 This ASU will supersede the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance, and creates a Topic 606 Revenue from Contracts with Customers.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-We will adopt this guidance January 1, 2017.
+In April 2015, the FASB issued for public comment a proposed ASU, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date", which would defer the effective date of its new revenue recognition standard by one year.
+At the June 9, 2015 meeting, the FASB voted to approve this deferral.
+We will adopt this guidance January 1, 2018.
 We are evaluating the new guidelines to see if they will have a significant impact on our consolidated results of operation, financial condition or cash flows.